mdneuzerling/mdneuzerling.com/content/post/2021-01-27-using-metaflow-to-make-model-tuning-less-painful/index.md

 But none of this is Metaflow's fault!
 It's a tangent I went down to save a couple of dollars.
 I got there in the end.

+**UPDATE 2020-01-29**: [The latest version of Metaflow supports AWS Fargate as a compute backend to AWS Batch](https://docs.metaflow.org/introduction/release-notes#features).
+I haven't tried this myself yet, but it looks like an easier (and cheaper) alternative to spot instances.
+It looks like [a Fargate instance supports up to 4 vCPUs and 30GB of memory](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-cpu-memory-error.html).

 ## It's a terrible model

 My flow is kept within a function in my project/package.
 Running the flow is a one-liner: `generate_flow() %>% metaflow::run()`.
 Log entries[^2] across all tasks are printed to the R console, and logs from cloud executions are saved to AWS CloudWatch as well, without any configuration on my behalf.